4scotty/4scotty_challenge/README.md

 ## Presentation

-Full front application that allows you to play rock/paper/scissors.
+Full front application that allows you to play rock / paper / scissors.
 NB : The Koa server is only used in development environment.
-The build generates static files that should be served by NGINX.

 ## Installing and start in development environment

-Install node modules:
+1. Install node modules:

 ```
 cd /path/to/directory